Gladio: the swift sword of NATO

 Moments later, on 24 October, Giulio Andreotti addresses the Chamber of Deputies to answer parliamentarians’ questions….
 The presidents of the Republic, prime ministers and defence ministers knew of Gladio’s existence, but not the members of parliament.
 In his speech, Andreotti gave some facts about the organisation, while omitting the essence of the matter.

 He put all the responsibility, in a diplomatic style, on the P2 organisation, as well as on some personalities of Italian political life.
 This included Francesco Cossiga, former Prime Minister, and Minister of the Interior and then current DC President, known for his brutal crackdown on the 1977 student revolt.
-In doing so, Andreotti completely ignored the complicity of the secret services.
+In doing so, Andreotti entirely ignored the complicity of the secret services.
 Among other things, by limiting the organisation’s membership to civilians only, from 1,500 people to 622.

 This trick worked.
 All public opinion at the time focused on the president and the potential impeachment — which was eventually dismissed — and not on the anti-democratic organisation that was Gladio.